adisa404/vidly-node-api/Potocol.md

 #### async and await

-if a func returns a pomise we can use the await keyword ex8
+- if a func returns a pomise we can use the await keyword ex8
+- await is only valid in async function
+- wrap await in async func